 Understanding anxiety is the first step in managing it

 Then, through meditation, we learn to recognize the triggering thoughts and can work to find different ways around these mental patterns

-Our adrenal glands start flaring whenever we’re in a dangerous situation or potential conflict, activating the “fight or flight” mechanism, or when we’re a bag of nerves ahead of delivering a speech, a must-win sports game, or walking up the aisle, for example.
+Our adrenal glands start flaring whenever we’re in a dangerous situation or potential conflict, activating the “fight or flight” mechanism, or when we’re a bag of nerves ahead of delivering a speech, a must-win sports game, or walking down the aisle, for example.
 That’s anxiousness.